Takuya Sugawara: Dragondoor and El Dorado Wrestling (2005–2008)

 Sugawara was hit the hardest by the firing of Aagan Iisou, and he did not resurface in the wrestling world until Dragondoor was announced.
-In this promotion, Aagan Iisou was put in an feud against Taiji Ishimori and his home army, but Dragondoor's short lived existence impeded any development.
+In this promotion, Aagan Iisou was put in a feud against Taiji Ishimori and his home army, but Dragondoor's short lived existence impeded any development.
 After the promotion closed, Sugawara moved to Pro Wrestling Zero1, where he formed a tag team with Gamma.
 Around this time, Sugawara's allegiance to Aagan Iisou was tenuous, and Gamma capitalized on it to persuade him to join his Stoned stable, which acted mainly in Michinoku Pro Wrestling.
 Although Sugawara kept himself in Zero1, he accepted Gamma's offer and started teaming up there with another Stoned wrestler, Kagetora, who eventually took Gamma's place as the leader of the group.

 When Dragondoor was reopened under the form of El Dorado Wrestling, Sugawara returned as well.
 However, he was now allied with two rival factions – his old friends in Aagan Iisou, and his new ally Kagetora in Stoned.
 Sugawara spent the first few months of El Dorado trying to play both sides, but heat between the three parties was impossible to avoid.
 At the end, he seemed to choose Stoned, but only for him to kick Kagetora out of the faction to take the leadership of it himself along with the Brahman Brothers.
 The stable was renamed Hell Demons, and it soon feuded with other stables created by the former members of Aagan Iisou to oppose it.

 Sugawara and the Brahman Brothers won the UWA World Trios Championship and defended the Championships 2 times.
 He would lead Hell Demons for several months before being kicked out of the stable with little fanfare by the Brahman Brothers.
 The UWA World Trios Championship was then vacated, and Sugawara allied with Toru Owashi's faction "Animal Planets", although did not officially join them.
 His participation caused dissension within the Animal Planets, with Bear Fukuda in particular being distrustful of Sugawara.
 Sugawara won the vacant UWA World Trios Championship for the second time with Toru Owashi and Nobutaka Araya by defeating the Hell Demons Braman Shu, Brahman Kei, and Go.

 In the summer of 2008, the entirety of Aagan Iisou left El Dorado.
 Suguwara and Owashi vacated the UWA World Trios Championship on their way out.
 Aagan Iisou initially planned to tour as a unit, but instead went their separate ways.